Patient-specific prediction of glioblastoma growth via reduced order modeling and neural networks: Mathematical and numerical modeling of tumor growth

-We also assume that the two phases have a density roughly equal to the one of water $\gamma$.
+Using the saturation condition, it is possible to define a new phase-field variable $\phi:=\phi_c-\phi_l$ that assumes value $1$ in the tumour area and $-1$ on healthy areas.
+Since the brain is mainly composed of water, around 75-80\% in both healthy and tumor regions, we can reasonably assume that the two phases have a density roughly equal to the one of water $\gamma$.
 Let $\vect{v}_c$ and $\vect{v}_l$ be the velocities of the cellular and the healthy phase, respectively.
 The following form of the mass balance holds true